nuejs/www/docs2/concepts/universal-hot-reloading.md

 ## Single-page apps
 - Changes to the server-side HTML code in `index.html`
 - The main reactive application changes
-- Any dependant component changes
+- Any dependent component changes
-- The application state is retained trough [application router](../reference/app-router.html)
+- The application state is retained through [application router](../reference/app-router.html)
 - site.yaml or app.yaml data passed to the reactive client